jaredjwang316/jaredjwang316.github.io/index.md

 ## About My Project

-Title of My Project: Defects4J
+Title of My Project: Mutation-based Patch Correctness Assessment for Automated Program Repair
 Description of My Project: We are working on patch correctness assessment in test-based automated program repair.
 We will be using Linux and Java-based testing tools.